-- Which type of soil retains the highest amount of water? - Which type of soil took least time to pass down water? - Which type of soil took maximum time to pass down water? - Which type of soil retains least amount of water?
+- Which type of soil retains the highest amount of water? - Which type of soil retains least amount of water? - Which type of soil took least time to pass down water? - Which type of soil took maximum time to pass down water?

-Water passing down through the soil particles is called percolation.
+Water passing down through the soil particles is called 'percolation'.